Richelia: Nitrogen fixation and symbiosis

 Nitrogen fixation is an important biological process in marine ecosystems.
 In many regions of the world's oceans the availability of inorganic nitrogen such as nitrate and ammonium limits the rate of photosynthesis (primary productivity).
 Hence, organisms that form symbiotic relationships with other organisms, often cyanobacteria, to fix nitrogen can be at an advantage.
 In many cyanobacteria, nitrogen fixation is carried out in specialized cells called heterocysts.
 Cyanobacteria in the genus Richelia are an example of cyanobacteria are capable of fixing nitrogen gas into organic forms of nitrogen.
 The organic nitrogen can then be transferred from the cyanobacteria to the diatoms with which they have a symbiotic relationship.
 Evidence of this nitrogen transfer has been observed multiple times, and this relationship has benefits for both the Richelia cells, which exist inside the diatom, and the diatom itself.
-For example, the growth of cyanobacteria inside the diatom is increased, releasing carbon dioxide through respiration that can be used by the diatom in photosynthesis.
+For example, the growth of cyanobacteria inside the diatom is increased as they receive fixed carbon from the host (about a quarter of the host's carbon-fixation capacity).
 The diatom benefits from enhanced growth as a result of the nitrogen fixed by the cyanobacteria.
-The presence of this symbiosis can allow diatoms to persist through nitrogen limiting conditions.
+The presence of this mutualism can allow diatoms to persist through nitrogen limiting conditions.